The danger of increasing calcium in isolation

 Since, for most North Americans, the issue is bringing down the ratio below 3-to-1, eating fruits, vegetables, and nuts (such as almonds), which are high in magnesium, can help you get adequate magnesium in your diet while also ensuring you obtain the calcium you need for an optimal ratio and good bone health.

-Dr. Loren Cordain, founder of the Paleo Diet® created the following two tables of fruits and vegetables showing their calcium-to-magnesium ratios as a guide:
+Dr. Loren Cordain created the following two tables of fruits and vegetables showing their calcium-to-magnesium ratios as a guide.

 TABLE 1: calcium and magnesium content and calcium-to-magnesium ratio of common vegetables sorted by ratio